janverschelde/PHCpack/src/doc/source/refman.rst

 either with a QR or an SVD decomposition.
 To solve Hermite-Laurent interpolation problems, a lower triangular echelon form is provided.

+The directory ``Laurent`` contains code to work with series that have a leading terms with negative or positive exponents.

 Homotopies, Newton's Method, and Path Trackers
 ==============================================